 We are working to strengthen support in the EU institutions and Member States for gender equality and women’s rights by:

-In 2024, under the CERV programme, IPPF EN collaborated with 24 EU-based MAs and collaborative partners (CPs).
-Our achievements in 2024 include:
+In 2025, under the CERV programme, IPPF EN collaborated with EU-based MAs and Collaborative Partners (CPs) to:

-• Sharing expertise with and building the capacity of MAs and CPs to strengthen their involvement in EU processes; and provide them with support and solidarity actions when SRHR were under threat in their national contexts.
-We contributed to a total of 40 advocacy wins in 2024, and of these 26 were at national level.
+- Share expertise with and build the capacity of MAs and CPs to strengthen their involvement in EU processes around gender equality, and women’s rights including SRHR; and provide them with support and solidarity actions when SRHR were under threat in their national contexts.
+In 2025, IPPF EN in collaboration with the MAs and CPs contributed to a total of 46 advocacy wins, and of these 26 were at national level.

 when